On the $K_4$ group of modular curves: Modular units and cross-ratios

-Modular units of the form $(\wp_a-\wp_b)/(\wp_c-\wp_d)$ are called Weierstra\ss{} units and have been investigated in the literature \cite{kubert-lang}.
-Here $u(a,b,c,d)$ is a quotient of two Weierstra\ss{} units but is not a priori a Weierstra\ss{} unit.
+Modular units of the form $(\wp_\bolda - \wp_\boldb)/(\wp_\boldc - \wp_\boldd)$ are called Weierstra\ss{} units in \cite[Chapter~2, Section~6]{KL81}.
+Here $u(\bolda, \boldb, \boldc, \boldd)$ is a quotient of two Weierstra\ss{} units, but is not a priori a Weierstra\ss{} unit.
+We note that Bolbachan also considered the cross-ratio of values of the $\wp$ function in relation with the elliptic dilogarithm \cite{Bol22}.
+The cross-ratio is viewed there as an elliptic function, not as a modular one.